Courses for Parents, Family Members, Resource Families, & Caregivers

 NOCE Child and Family Wellness Courses

-Child and Family Wellness course overview:
+Child and Family Wellness course features:

-- 6 weeks to finish each class
+- 6 to 8 weeks to finish most classes

 - Online classes are flexible, without scheduled meeting times (asynchronous)

-- Hybrid classes include both weekly meetings in-person and online learning activities
+- Hybrid classes include weekly in-person meetings

 -